Why Am I Always Hungry? 21 Weird Things Stoking Your Appetite - Dr. Axe

 9. Eating too quickly

-If you eat too fast, your brain doesn’t have enough time to register fullness, causing you to feel hungry soon after eating.
+If you eat too quickly, your brain doesn’t have enough time to register fullness, causing you to feel hungry soon after eating.
+Satiety signals take 15-20 minutes to register in the brain.

 10. You skip meals